Attention-deficit/hyperactivity disorder

 Symptoms of ADHD in adults

-ADHD always begins in childhood, but it may last into adult life.
-The core symptoms of inattention, hyperactivity and impulsive behavior are the same for adults as for children.
+behavior are the same for adults as for children.
 Most adults have just one or two of the symptoms, not all three.

 Causes

-Although the exact cause of ADHD isn't well understood, researchers have identified several factors that may play a role in the disorder:
+Although the exact cause of ADHD isn't well understood, researchers have identified several factors that may play a role in

-Heredity.
-ADHD tends to run in families.
-Most children with ADHD have at least one relative with the disorder, and approximately one-third of men with a history of ADHD have children who also have ADHD.
-Furthermore, when one identical twin has ADHD, the other twin almost always has the disorder as well.
+one-third of men with a history of ADHD have children who also have ADHD.
+Furthermore, when one identical twin has ADHD, the

 When to seek medical advice

 The strong interest in ADHD likely means that more children with the disorder are receiving needed treatment.
-It may also mean, however, that children who don't have ADHD or who have other problems such as depression, anxiety, learning disabilities or sleep disorders are being diagnosed and treated incorrectly.
+It may also

-Although symptoms of ADHD can sometimes appear in preschoolers, diagnosing the disorder in very young children is extremely difficult.
-Often, developmental problems such as language delays and adjustment difficulties can be mistaken for ADHD.
-For that reason, preschoolers suspected of having ADHD are more likely to need evaluation by a subspecialist.
+Although symptoms of ADHD can sometimes appear in preschoolers, diagnosing the disorder in very young children is extremely

 Children being treated with medication should see their doctor regularly — typically every 6 months.
-Your doctor may also recommend retesting every few years, depending on your child's grade level, age and diagnosis.
+Your doctor may

-Call your physician if your child is taking medication for ADHD and experiences side effects, such as loss of appetite, trouble sleeping or increased irritability.
-Over time some children taking stimulant medications may also lose weight.
-This is another reason why follow-up visits are important.
+Call your physician if your child is taking medication for ADHD and experiences side effects, such as loss of appetite, trouble

 Screening and diagnosis